nsporillo/GlobalWarming/README.md

 Source: RIT "Climate Change: Science, Technology, and Policy" lecture slides

 ## Suggestions
-Feel free to create issues on this github project, or email me at nsporillo@gmail.com
+Feel free to create issues on this github project, or join the discord